ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2024-11-02-definition-of-the-mass-moment-of-inertia.md

 I_{zz} = \int_{\mathcal{G}} (x^2 + y^2) \; dm
 $$

 The other values are called the **products of inertia** with respect to the $xy$, $yz$, and $zx$ plane.
 They are a measure of the imbalance in the mass distribution in the respective planes.
-I discuss the products of inertia more in a [future post](/blog/moments-of-inertia/inertia-tensor-derivation/#products-of-inertia-revisited).

 <!-- What this means exactly is discussed in the post on the [principal axis theorem](/blog/moments-of-inertia/principal-axis-theorem/). -->